spomberg/password-generator/README.md

 ## What I learned

-### Work with wireframes
+### Work with detailed wireframes

-This challenge allowed me flex my frontend skills, first and foremost I learned how to bring industry-level designs to life, I'm most proud of how close the final product is to the wireframes provided.
+This challenge allowed me flex my frontend skills, I was able to bring industry-level designs to life, I'm most proud of how close the final product is to the wireframes provided.

+### Test-Driven Development practice

+The helper functions are the heart of this app, they generate the randomized password string and verify that it's valid.
+I used Jest and followed a test-driven workflow to ensure the results matched the expected outcome.

 ### React Redux